sastrand/unittest_lab/README.md

 * Based on this problem specification, add one more unit tests to `test.py` that tests a case otherwise unaccounted for.

 * There is one bad unit test.
 It runs, but it doesn't test what the problem specification describes.
 In order to get all the tests to pass, find this bad unit test and change it to reflect the problem specification.
+(You may find it helpful to skip this step and come back to it when you're testing your code and getting some tests to pass.)

 * Finally, try this workflow
   * Run `python3 tests.py`